gxhen/LoRa_RFFI/readme.md

 ### Test/Enrollment Datasets

 The test/enrollment datasets were collected in a residential room, an office building and a meeting room.
-The photos and floor plan of them are provided in the following figure:
+The floor plan is provided in the following figure:

 <img src="./readme_images/floor_plan.jpg" width="700" height="330" />